zaraxkhan/stock-analysis/README.md

 ## Results

 To make my original code more efficient, I had to properly set arrays for my variables for my code to run through more quickly.
 Looping my arrays to a ticker Index is what, in my opinion, made the code so efficient.
 Instead of going through each ticker at a time like my original code had, my refactored code was able to run through all the tickers simultaneously by setting the tickerIndex.
+From the results that we get just with the click of a button, it can be seen with the formatting of the Return cells that the stocks for the year of 2017 did much better than in 2018.
+The highlighting of the return cells in red and green make it easy for the end user to understand the results in just a glance.

 ### Run-time for each yearValue
 Below are the run times with my original code